juliabouv/CatDimensionCapstone/Readme.md

 A 2D Platformer Game built in Unity and C# that follows a cat's adventure through the Cat Dimension.

+13 levels that traverse different themes and various game mechanics include jumping and platform scaling, boss battles, and chase scenes.

 ## Controls

 #### Left Arrow